Video Monetization

 Types of Video Podcasts

-Before jumping into how to begin video podcasting, you need to know the different types of video podcasts.
+Before jumping into how to begin a video podcast, you need to know the different types of video podcasts.

 Choosing the right type of video podcast can help you deliver content that’s aligned with your brand and content goals.